saintedlittle/MStarter/README.md

-# MStarter
+# Minecraft Starter Library (MSL)
-A library for easy Minecraft startup.
+⚡ A library for your projects, with which you can launch minecraft in 3 lines of code. ⚡